-Also, look for and avoid artificial flavoring and colors, if possible.
+Also, avoid artificial flavoring and colors, if possible.
 Many protein powders contain ingredients that have no actual benefits for protein synthesis and fueling your body.
 Simply put, aim to limit the amount of non-nutritive additions to your protein powders, like fillers or additives.

 The answer to this question is not one-size-fits-all.

 Your weight, activity level, and health goals largely determine how much protein your body requires.
-A good place to begin to discover your individual needs is a protein calculator.
+A good place to begin discovering your individual needs is a protein calculator.
 A tool like this can help you identify the amount of protein your body requires and adjust your diet accordingly.

 Of course, you won’t meet all of your protein needs with supplements alone.
 A healthy diet rich in whole foods high in protein (like eggs, chicken breasts, broccoli, nuts, and legumes) is important to keep your body fueled and healthy.

 However, protein supplements are a great dietary addition for those who find it difficult to meet their protein daily quota, those with a highly active lifestyle, or those with health goals involving muscle gain.
 A supplement, like nutribullet’s Plant-Based Protein powder, can help your body sustain itself through the day and help you reach your goals.

-There are a ton of different protein options from a variety of sources on the market, and these protein supplements can be made from a variety of sources.
+There are a ton of different protein options on the market, and these protein supplements can be made from a variety of sources.

 Supplements made with whey protein are some of the most common options.
 While whey protein does contain all nine essential amino acids necessary for protein synthesis (making it effective for muscle gain and fullness), it comes from milk.
-So, it should be taken with caution, as some people may experience digestive issues or nausea when consuming whey protein products.
+Therefore, it should be taken with caution, as some people may experience digestive issues or nausea when consuming whey protein products.
 (Not to mention that unpleasant and infamous protein powder gas!)

 However, there is an alternative to whey products.
 Some other supplements are made from plant-based protein like pea protein.
 Since pea protein is a hypoallergenic protein source (naturally void of dairy, eggs, and soy), it is easier to digest than whey protein.